Sheryl Lee: Personal life

 Lee dated David Duchovny, who was one of her Twin Peaks cast-mates.
 She was at one time married to Jesse Diamond, a photographer and son of singer and songwriter Neil Diamond.
 They have a son, Elijah, born in 2000.

 In 2014, Lee revealed that she had been diagnosed with a rare blood disorder called neutropenia.

 Lee is also a Teacher at UCLA School of Theater, Film and Television.
 Together with her former Twin Peaks castmate Gary Hershberger (who played Mike Nelson), Lee teaches actors, directors and writers at their workshop "The Actor's Director Workshop".

 Philanthropy and activism

 Lee is an animal rights and environmental activist.

-She appeared nude in two print advertisements for PETA.
+She appeared in two PETA campaigns in 1999 and 2000.

 In October 2008, Lee participated in the 3rd Munchkin's Project Pink annual breast cancer awareness campaign to raise money for breast cancer research.